10 Epic Formulas to Optimize for Voice Search in 2019

-In 2020, as much as 50 percent of all searches are conducted using voice search.
-If you are from the marketing industry, chances are that you have run into this statistic.
+In 2020, as much as 50 percent of all searches were conducted using voice search.
+If you are from the marketing industry, the chances are that you have run into this statistic.

 Despite this hazy statistic, we have experienced a substantial growth of digital assistants in the past few years.
 You can use voice recognition to ask questions from any internet-connected device and receive a response without delay.